Residence Hall Policies: ResLife Manual

 Unauthorized Room Changes

 Room changes cannot be made without proper authorization.
-Students may be fined for unauthorized room changes and must return to their original room assignments.
+Students may be held accountable through the disciplinary process for unauthorized room changes and are subject to a $50.00 fine.

-Room inspections are conducted to ensure safe and healthy conditions in the halls.
-This process facilitates the identification of room damages and fire &safety violations for which residents may be accountable.
+Room inspections are conducted to ensure the maintenance of safe and sanitary conditions in the residence halls.
+This process also facilitates the identification of room damages for which residents may be held accountable.

-Students or student organizations may not engage in advertising, selling, or distributing any goods, services, publications, flyers, tickets, or soliciting/requesting information or interviews.
-They may not solicit, for any purpose, using university telephones, property, or buildings.
-Door-to-door solicitation and/or distribution or collecting information, interviewing, or surveying residents in residence halls is prohibited.
-Exceptions related to residence halls for service programs and fund-raising projects must be approved in advance by the associate director of Residence Life.
+Students or student organizations may not engage in advertising, distributing or selling any goods, services, publications, fliers, tickets or soliciting/requesting information or interviews.
+They may not solicit, for any purpose, using university telephones, property or buildings.
+Door-to-door solicitation and/or distribution or collecting information, interviewing or surveying residents in residence halls, is prohibited.
+Exceptions related to residence halls for the purpose of service programs and fundraising projects must be approved in advance by the Associate Director of Residence Life for Community Development.

-All students or student organizations planning to conduct programs on or off campus requiring an agreement with non-university agencies must obtain the permission of the director of the University Unions and, in some cases, the vice president for University Advancement.
+All students or student organizations planning to conduct programs on or off campus requiring an agreement with Non university agencies must obtain the permission of the Director of Student Life and, in some cases, the Vice President for University Advancement.

 Residents may not permit their guests to be involved with any type of solicitation of goods, services, or information in the halls.

 The residence hall storage rooms are provided for the convenience of students who use them.
 No inventory of stored items is made.
-The university will take reasonable precautions to safeguard the items stored; however, students must understand that items placed in these areas are stored at their risk.
-The university will make no reimbursement for items lost, damaged, or stolen.
+The university will take reasonable precautions to safeguard the items stored.
+However, it must be understood that items placed in these areas are stored at the owner’s risk.
+The university will make no reimbursement for items lost, damaged or stolen.
 Items stored during the school year must be picked up before the residence halls close for the summer.
-The university does not provide storage during the summer months.
-Check online for storage alternatives.

-• Only items with storage tags may be stored.
+• Only items with provided tags may be stored.
 Students are responsible for tagging their storage items.

 • Storage tags are available from the residence hall staff.

-• Storage items must not be left on the floor of the storage room.
+• Items must not be left on the floor of the storage room.
 Shelves are available in most storage rooms and should be used to maintain a clear walkway into the storage room.

-• Storage rooms may be cleared of abandoned property at the university’s discretion each summer.
+• Any items stored longer than one year will be considered abandoned property.
+Rooms will be cleared of abandoned property at the university’s discretion each summer.

 Residence Life has designated and equipped areas in all residence halls to serve as study lounges.
 Study lounges are separate from TV and lobby lounges and should be treated as 24-hour quiet areas.